ThatQne/drivora/README.md

-# CarTrade - Vehicle Trading Platform
+# Drivora - Vehicle Trading Platform

 A modern, minimalist web application for buying, selling, and trading vehicles.
 Built with React, TypeScript, and Tailwind CSS.